zovajs/zova/zova-docs/cabloy/introduction.md

 ### 1. 2016: V1-V4

 CabloyJS development started in 2016.
-CabloyJS was initially a fullstack NodeJS framework based on JavaScript, and has evolved through major versions including V1, V2, V3, and V4, continuously improving its architecture
+CabloyJS was initially a fullstack NodeJS framework based on JavaScript, and has evolved through major versions including V1, V2, V3, and V4, continuously improving its architecture.

 - Some say: `CabloyJS is a textbook-like framework`
 - Others suggest: `If CabloyJS supported TypeScript and adopted a frontend/backend separation architecture, it would bring a brand new fullstack development experience`